 Data is the lifeblood of business.
 It is used to make decisions, inform processes, allocate resources, manage performance, and capture deep insights.
-In our personal lives, we rely on data to guide our health decisions and actions, from whether we should seek care and where to get the best treatment to how we protect ourselves and our families.

 It's estimated that humans generate 2.5 quintillion bytes of data every day.1 This data is created by billions of people, devices, applications, and organizations.
 People rely on mobile apps for health tracking, physicians enter medical information into electronic medical records, and fitness devices generate movement and location data - just about everything we interact with generates data.
-Additionally, COVID-19 has revolutionized how we "do" healthcare.
-Our society had to shift to virtual health and telemedicine quickly.
-Health workers found ways to do work remotely.
-Testing moved out of labs and into our homes.
 As a result, big data is even bigger than ever.